State Profiles

 Collects benefits data?Yes

-Collects race/ethnicity data?Yes
+Collects race and ethnicity data?Yes

 Reports data publicly?No